paasup/obsidian-gdrive-sync-plugin/readme.md

+# ⚠️ Safety Notice

+**Before syncing**: Please backup your vault and avoid using "Use Newer File" in conflict resolution settings.
+There's a known issue where 0-byte files can overwrite local content.
+For safety, use "Always Use Local File" or "Always Use Remote File" instead.

+---

 # ☁️ Obsidian Google Drive Sync Plugin

 Seamlessly synchronize your Obsidian vault or specific folders with Google Drive, ensuring your notes are always backed up and accessible.